Shopify/unity-buy-sdk/EXAMPLES.md

 This error is thrown whenever something goes wrong on the native pay side of the checkout.
 It is unrecoverable and you should fall back to a different payment method, or allow the user to try going through the process again.
 The reasons for this error to be thrown depend on the platform:

 * **iOS:** will be thrown when Apple Pay fails to generate a token while trying to authenticate the user's card.
-* **Android:** will be thrown for any unrecoverable Android Pay error that is prefixed with `ERROR_`, such as _service unavailable_, _unsupported country_ or _authentication error_.
-You can see a full list of errors [here](https://developers.google.com/android/reference/com/google/android/gms/wallet/WalletConstants).

 `GraphQL` error will be thrown when there is something wrong with the SDK.
 This error is unrecoverable and you should fall back to a different payment method.